What is Capacity?

 Product Based Capacity

-If you set your capacity to be based on product, then all bookings for that product (regardless of the variant chosen) count towards capacity.
+When capacity is based on Product, all bookings for that product (regardless of the variant) count towards capacity.

 Variant Based Capacity

-Please note that the variant options used for capacity must be ordered first in Shopify.
+Please note that the variant option(s) used for capacity in BTA must be ordered first in Shopify.

 Resource Based Capacity

 Resource based capacity allows you to limit the number of bookings based on bookings across products that share the same resources.